What Is Von Willebrand Disease?

 Because symptoms can be mild, VWD can be hard to diagnose and often isn't found.

+The doctor also may send a blood sample to a lab for tests.
 Tests might need to be repeated because the levels they detect may rise and fall over time.
-Also, the doctor will take a family

 How Is Von Willebrand Disease Treated?

 The most common treatment for VWD is desmopressin.
 This synthetic (manmade) hormone causes a temporary increase in the Von Willebrand factor and factor VIII levels.
 It can be given as an injection or a nasal spray.
 But it doesn't work for everyone and may not be helpful in treating type 2.
 Some patients will need treatment with an intravenous (IV, given into a vein) form of Von Willebrand factor.